Billbastos/micro-front-end/host/README.md

-## Simple app 2
+## Simple Host app

-- This app will use shared footer from app 1
+- This app will use shared footer component from the Remote app
-  - Vite plugin approach
+  - Custom vite plugin approach
   - Module federation plugin approach

 ## Run locally